bluebanquise/bluebanquise/collections/infrastructure/roles/pxe_stack/README.md

 * hosts **network_interfaces** dedicated variables, to be able to force static ip address at kernel boot.

-**bootset usage**
-"""""""""""""""""
+### bluebanquise-bootset usage

-Once the role is deployed, and hosts gathered into */etc/bootset/nodes_parameters.yml*, the bootset tool can be used to manipulate remote hosts PXE boot.
+Once the role is deployed, and hosts gathered into */etc/bluebanquise/bootset/nodes_parameters.yml*, the bluebanquise-bootset tool can be used to manipulate remote hosts PXE boot.
 By default, 3 states can be defined for each host:

 * osdeploy: the remote host will deploy/redeploy its operating system, using inventory equipment_profile parameters of its equipment profile group.
 * disk: the remote host will boot on disk.
 This parameter is automatically set after a successful **osdeploy**.